stylebash/Keymeleon/README.md

     - note: The GUI does not auto resize the image you've made when you toggle it to pop up.
 So set its size according to your displays resolution and/or your preferences.
     - make sure you've set your images' file extension the same as the value you've set for `cheatSheetDirectory`

 ## How to Use ##
-    - Double click on / select and hit enter `keymeleon.ahk` from your file folder/windows explorer.
+1. Double click on / select and hit enter `keymeleon.ahk` from your file folder/windows explorer to run the script.
 - Hit `Control+Alt+Windows+x` to close the script
 - Hit `Control+Alt+Windows+r` to restart/reload the script
 - Hit `Control+Alt+Windows+s` to suspend the script
     1. will toggle enabling/disabling any hotkey/shortcut keys you've setup.
     2. this is silent and has no popup window.

 ## To do ##

 ### Cheatsheets module ###